Best triathlon bike shoes for racing in 2025

-As well as a good fit and a stiff sole, triathletes also need bike shoes that are easy to get on and off in a hurry.
-Jack Sexty and James Witts test 17 of the best triathlon bike shoes to see which ones tick all the boxes...
+Aside from a good fit and a stiff sole, triathletes also need bike shoes that are easy to get on and off in a hurry.
+Our bike experts test 8 of the best triathlon bike shoes...

-Well, there are plenty of reasons to purchase triathlon bike shoes, even if you aren’t going to perform a perfect flying mount any time soon.
+There are plenty of reasons to purchase triathlon bike shoes, even if you aren’t going to perform a perfect flying mount any time soon (we can always hope, though).

 Firstly, triathlon bike shoes are often better ventilated.
 This is useful if you’re racing in the heat of summer and want to stay cool from head to toe before dismounting and taking on a sweltering run.

-Quality triathlon bike shoes will also have strategically placed mesh and even technology that helps the shoe dry quickly when mounting your bike after the swim.
+The best triathlon bike shoes will also have strategically-placed mesh and even technology that helps the shoe dry quickly when mounting your bike with wet feet after the swim.

-Road shoes aren’t really designed to dry from the inside and you don’t want to risk having soggy feet and shoes for the entire bike leg.
+Road shoes aren’t designed to dry from the inside, and you don’t want to risk having soggy feet and shoes for the entire bike leg!
+Read up on the other differences between road and triathlon bike shoes here.

 Best overall triathlon bike shoe